nwg-piotr/nwg-dock/README.md

 ### Requirements

-- `go` up to 1.16.2: just to build. **Please note**, that the gotk3 library does not yet seem to behave well with **go 1.16.3**.
+- `go` up to 1.16.2: just to build.
+See the note below.
 - `gtk3`
 - `gtk-layer-shell`
 - `nwg-launchers`: optionally.
 You may use another launcher, see help.

+**Note**: For go 1.16.3 a more recent gotk3 version would be necessary.
+For now I tried the `86f85cbecd0b990beab32a3471b08ad3cdd8f93b` commit and it worked, but would give me deprecation warnings.
+ It also needed some changes to the code, as `glib.TimeoutAdd` now returns just int, w/o `error`.
+Let's wait a little bit more.

 ### Steps

 1. Clone the repository, cd into it.
 2. Install necessary golang libraries with `make get`.
-First time it may take awhile.
+First time it may take awhile, be patient.
 3. `sudo make install`

-Or you may try just `sudo make install`, to install the binary you downloaded in the `/bin` directory.
+Or you may skip 1 and 2, and try just `sudo make install`.
+You've downloaded the binary in the `/bin` directory.

 ## Running